 Pam Esdaile and John Simmons were my hosts for my tour of the University of Sydney (another one of the Sandstone Eight universities) and some of the Sydney area.
-I knew Pam when she spent some time at Iowa State University so it was a real treat for me to visit her institution in return.
+I knew Pam when she spent some time at Iowa State University so it was a then we work.